How reliable is Maserati? An unbiased look at the exclusive brand

 But, despite bespoke interiors, high performance and Italian style, there is one thing that plagues Maserati, and that’s dependability.

 In this article, we look at how reliable the exclusive Italian brand is to run, taking into account the average cost of repairs, the amount of time that the cars are off the road due to faults and general wear and tear you can expect to experience with your new Maserati.

 The brand isn’t known for being overly reliable, suffering several issues, with the most common faults being electrical or affecting the axle and suspension.

-Unfortunately, while Maserati is becoming increasingly popular among buyers, the reliability has not improved.
-Since 2016, Maserati has repeatedly earned a low reliability rating in the ReliabilityIndex rankings, coming 40th out of 40 brands.
+Unfortunately, while Maserati is becoming increasingly popular among buyers, its reliability has not improved.
+Since 2016, Maserati has repeatedly earned a low-reliability rating in the ReliabilityIndex rankings, coming 40th out of 40 brands.

 In the most recent ReliabilityIndex rankings, the luxury manufacturer has earned a rating of ‘Poor’.
 In 2016 their point score in the Index was 697, in 2019 this has increased to an incredibly impressive 774 (though in this case, the more points a brand has, the lower the reliability rating).

-The next closest manufacturer to Maserati is another luxury brand, Bentley, who have a reliability index score of 530 (just 1 point more than they earned in 2016).
+The next closest manufacturer to Maserati is another luxury brand, Bentley, which has a reliability index score of 530 (just 1 point more than they earned in 2016).

 How reliable is the Maserati GranTurismo?

 The GranTurismo is probably one of the best-known models by Maserati and almost 4500 of them have been sold across Europe since 2010.